jthoma/phpmf/examples/rest-api/README.md

 {"success":true,"res":15}
 ```

-Now with a verbose tag the PUT Method is attempted
+Now with a verbose tag the PUT Method is attempted, note the response headers do have the "Content-Type: application/json" which we added through the hook on index.php line 21.

 ```
 curl -vv -X PUT -H "Content-Type: application/json" -d '{"a": 10, "b": 5}' "http://localhost:9080/api/add"